Case Study

 Cross-platform consistencyShared interaction model across author and institutional flows

-Scale requires structure, not rigidity
+Scale requires structure

 Key insights